Manila Cruise Port Guide

 My Manila Day – A First-Person Account

 Cruise Terminal: Ships dock at either Manila South Harbor (also called Port of Manila) or the newer Eva Macapagal Boulevard Terminal.
 Both are within 15-20 minutes of Intramuros by taxi or Grab.
+The Eva Macapagal terminal is more modern with air-conditioned waiting areas, basic shops, and accessible restrooms.
+Manila South Harbor is older but functional, with porters available to assist with luggage.
+Both terminals have wheelchair accessible ramps and are mobility-friendly along the main walkways.

 Currency: Philippine Peso (PHP).
 ATMs are widely available.
 Credit cards accepted in malls and tourist areas, but bring cash for street vendors and small eateries.
+Exchange rates at the port are poor — use ATMs or exchange in the city for better value.

 Language: Tagalog/Filipino and English.
 English is widely spoken, especially in tourist areas and by younger generations.
+You will have no trouble communicating at restaurants, shops, and with taxi drivers.

 Tipping: Not required but appreciated.
 10% in restaurants if no service charge is included.
 Round up taxi fares or tip porters 20-50 pesos.